+Summer Schedule - Children over 8 Before June 1st

+Distance Overnights

+Medium Distance 42 Days (6 Weeks)

+Long Distance 63 Consecutive Days (9 weeks)

-Medium Distance: Forty two days (6 weeks) scheduled so that neither parent has the children for more than 19 consecutive days.
-If either parent has the children for two weekends in a row, the other parent is entitled to have the children for the following weekend.
-"Alternate weekends" are discontinued.
+Neither parent is to have the child(ren) more than 19 consecutive days.
+If either parent has the children for 2 weekends in a row, the other parent is entitled to have the children the following weekend.
+Alternate weekends ar discontinued.

+Total Overnights for Medium Distance - 42